Most B2B articles have a pattern.

 This is where you do the content research and gather all the information needed to take the reader from Point A (the problem) to Point Z ( the end goal: solution).

 4. Write.
 Write.
 Write.

-In between Point A and Z is B – Y. Now, Points B-Y is where the ‘actual Product-Led Storytelling’ occurs.
+In between Points A and Z are B – Y. Now, Points B-Y is where the ‘actual Product-Led Storytelling’ occurs.